List of accolades received by Red Dead Redemption 2

-Red Dead Redemption 2 garnered awards and nominations in a variety of categories with particular praise for its story, performances, music, and graphical design.
+The game garnered awards and nominations in a variety of categories with particular praise for its story, performances, music, and graphical design.
 At The Game Awards 2018, the game received eight nominations and went on to win four awards: Best Audio Design, Best Narrative, Best Score/Music, and Best Performance for Roger Clark as Arthur Morgan.
 At IGN's Best of 2018, the game garnered seven nominations; it won two awards and was named runner-up in four (behind God of War).
 The game earned eight nominations at the 22nd Annual D.I.C.E.
 Awards, including Game of the Year.
 At the 6th SXSW Gaming Awards, Red Dead Redemption 2 was named the Trending Game of the Year and won for Excellence in SFX and Technical Achievement.
 The game received seven nominations at the 19th Game Developers Choice Awards, and six at the 15th British Academy Games Awards.